KaiStarkk/CITS3200/Deliverables/Deliverable C/README.txt

 CONFIGURATION
 ==============

-In order to use STINT Analyser, .csv files must be exported from Catapult Sprint having fields:
+In order to use STINT Analyser, .csv files must be exported from Catapult Sprint having the correct fields in this order:
+Time, Plyr.
+Load, GPS Time, GPS Latitude, GPS Longidtude

+To create a .csv file with the correct fields:
+1. Open Catapult Sprint and load a .raw player file in the Graph Setup tab
+2. In the Data/Export tab select the 5 columns above and ensure the order is matching
+3. Select "GPS Rate"
+4. Select "Export to CSV" and save the .csv file in the same folder as the .raw file

 Upon opening STINT Analyser, a graphical user interface (GUI) appears.